The Ins and Outs of Window Well Maintenance

 Interior basement window well drains similarly — except that they connect to weeping tile installed along the inside perimeter of the home, in a trench under the basement floor.
 Excess water is directed to a sump pump, a device that discharges it away from the property to a predetermined drainage area.

-A sturdy polycarbonate egress window well cover will deflect most moisture and debris away from the well, and makes the work of window well maintenance so much easier.
+A sturdy polycarbonate egress window well cover will deflect most moisture and debris away from the well and make the work of window well maintenance so much easier.
 For optimum results, pair with a quality window well grate, which allows for ventilation while the cover is open without sacrificing safety and security.

 How to clean window wells